3.2 Administration and governance

 There are additional bodies involved in the process of defining top-level policies:

-- The youth service within the ministry of Education, Children and Youth and the National Youth Service plays an active role in the process of policy-making in the field of youth employment since it participates in the interdepartmental committee (see: Cross-sectoral cooperation) and also in the implementation of the Youth Guarantee programme.
+- The youth department within the Ministry of Education, Children and Youth and the National Youth Service plays an active role in the process of policy-making in the field of youth employment since they participate in the interdepartmental committee (see: Cross-sectoral cooperation) and also in the implementation of the Youth Guarantee programme.

 - Trade unions and the Chamber of Employees form the main non-public actors in the regulation and implementation of policies in the field of youth employment and entrepreneurship.
 Membership in trade unions is voluntary, but for the Chamber of Employees, it is mandatory for all employees or pensioners, excluding civil servants or public sector employees.
 Trade unions and political parties have youth departments/sections where young people can be involved and represent their interests (see 5.3 Youth representation bodies).

 - In addition to its traditional role as a professional chamber, the Chamber of Employees informs employees and pensioners about economic and social developments (inflation, wage costs, etc.).
 Through its training body, the Luxembourg Lifelong Learning Centre, it also plays an important role in providing training for young professionals, adults, lifelong learning and socio-economic training for staff representatives in businesses.